hbctraining/variant_analysis/lessons/variant_annotation.md

 Let's breakdown this command and discuss each argument:

 `java -jar $SNPEFF/snpEff.jar  eff` `Snpeff` is a `java` packaged program, so it needs to be called with `java -jar` followed by the path where the JAR file is located on the cluster. `$SNPEFF` is just a bash variable that contains the path to JAR file. `eff` is the command within `SnpEff` to annotate variants.

-`-dataDir /n/groups/shared_databases/snpEff.data/` Not sure if we need this

 `-cancer` Not sure if we need this